IBM-Cloud/codeignitor-db/README.md

   cd codeignitor-twilio
   ```

-1. If you don't have one already, create a MySQL service.
+1. Create a MySQL service instance specifically for this application.
 With Bluemix, the following command will create a free MySQL database.

   ```bash
     cf create-service mysql 100 mysql-db